factlens/factlens/README.md

 ---

-**factlens** detects LLM hallucinations using embedding geometry instead of a second LLM.
+***factlens*** detects LLM hallucinations using embedding geometry instead of a second LLM.
 It computes deterministic, auditable scores from the spatial relationships between questions, responses, and source context in an embedding space.
 The result is a verification signal you can explain in an audit, reproduce on demand, and run in regulated environments.

-## Why factlens?
+## Why ***factlens***?

 | Problem | How factlens solves it |
 |---|---|